blueloveTH/carrot-shell/README.md

-# CarrotShell🥕
+# carrot-shell🥕

-CarrotShell🥕 is the best shell in python, for developers.
+carrot-shell🥕 is a smart shell in python, for developers.

 ![demo](image.png)